ashleighperez/ashleighperez/README.md

 - 👋 Hi, I’m @ashleighperez
 - 🛠️ Working as a Software Engineer in Backend Data Infrastructure
-- 🧪 Developing side projects with a focus in Product Engineering
+- 🧪 Developing side projects mostly for fun
 - 📬 Reach out on [Linkedin](https://www.linkedin.com/in/ashleighperez/)!

 <!---